ebachelet/pyLIMA/doc/source/VirtualEnv.rst

 close and reopen terminal, or virtualenv command may not work

+[!!!!!
+WARNING !!!!! : SPHYNX is bugged for double hyphen.
+There is a double hyphen before user, not a single one!]

 Create an environnement, here we called it pyLIMA:

 **> virtualenv ~/envs/pyLIMA**